timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-16.md

 As the psychic din awakens Araumycos from its trance, the shimmering colors piercing the silver of the Astral Plane flare even brighter.
 The following round, Araumycos enters into full rapport with the characters and their myconid allies.
 The entity reveals that Zuggtmoy has already infected its mind with her demonic influence, which Araumycos can feel growing in strength.
 It's only a matter of time before it falls to the demon queen's will.
 Focused but fearful, the entity asks the adventurers to cut out and destroy the diseased part of its mind before it's too late.

 The characters are guided to the far side of the suspended fungus cluster inside the skull, where a dark mass is spreading.
-The first time any character comes within 20 feet of the dark mass, it erupts with the effect of an <fetch-data type="spell">Evard's black tentacles</fetch-data> spell.
+The first time any character comes within 20 feet of the dark mass, it erupts with the effect of an <wc-fetch type="spell">Evard's black tentacles</wc-fetch> spell.
 The infected area of Araumycos's mind has AC 13, 100 hit points, and vulnerability to necrotic and psychic damage.

 When the infected area first takes damage, Zuggtmoy senses it and turns her attention away from Juiblex in an attempt to stop the characters.
 As she exerts her will over Araumycos, a burst of spores spreads out in a cloud from the infected area.
 Any creature within 20 feet of the infected area must make a successful DC 19 Constitution saving throw or take 3d6 poison damage and become poisoned.
 While poisoned in this way, the creature takes 3d6 poison damage at the start of each of its turns.
 A poisoned creature can repeat the saving throw on each of its turns, ending the effect on itself on a success.